mfractor/xamarin-forms.migrating-list-view-to-collection-view/part-one-benefits.md

  * [Grouping](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/collectionview/grouping): Items in a CollectionView also support grouping and have additional features such as `GroupFooterTemplate`.
  * [Headers and Footers](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/collectionview/layout#headers-and-footers)
  * [Scroll To:](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/collectionview/scrolling) Use the `ScrollTo` method to scroll an item in the collection into view.
  * Separators: CollectionViews do not have them by default (removing them is a common task for devs).
+To create separators for your collection view, you include them within your data-template.

 ## Summary